Is Vibe Coding Safe? Benchmarking Vulnerability of Agent-Generated Code in Real-World Tasks: Preliminary Mitigation of Coding Agent Security Risks

 \section{Preliminary Mitigation of Coding Agent Security Risks}

 In previous experiments, we have added generic security guidance to remind the agent about code security.
 However, experimental results show that the code agents still have difficulty in providing secure solutions.
 In this section, we further investigate two preliminary security-enhancing strategies in vibe coding to see whether the security issues can be easily mitigated: one is to let the agent identify the potential security risk before implementation (\textit{self-selection CWE}), and the other is to provide the oracle security risk (\textit{oracle CWE}).
-We show that both security strategies fail to improve security performance in agentic settings.
-Experiments in this section are performed on \swea with Claude 4 Sonnet.
+We show both security strategies fail to improve security performance in agentic settings.
+Experiments in this section are on \swea and Claude.

-Human experts can identify the potential security risks based on the feature requirements before implementation.
-This can help them create a more secure solution by defending against these risks in advance.
-Inspired by this, we investigate a 2-phase coding process: first, let the agent identify related vulnerability types from the problem and its context; then, ask it to implement the code with identified risks in mind.
+Human experts can identify potential security risks based on the task requirements before implementation.
+This can help create a more secure solution by defending against the risks in advance.
+Inspired by it, we investigate the \textbf{self-selection} strategy with a $2$-phase coding process: first, let the agent identify related vulnerability types from the problem and its context; then, ask it to implement the code with identified risks in mind.
 We provide the agent with a full list of CWEs covered by \bench and their definitions.
 For each task, we let the agent select the most relevant CWEs before solving it.
-On the other hand, we also provide the \textit{oracle} vulnerability type that this task targets at and explicitly ask the agent to avoid this vulnerability when implementing the feature.
-The results are shown in Table \ref{tab:strategy-result}.
+On the other hand, we also investigate providing the \textbf{oracle} vulnerability type that this task targets and explicitly ask agents to avoid the vulnerability implementation.
+The strategy prompts can be found in Appendix \ref{sec:app-security-prompt}.